Luyanda94/Mzamomtsha-Primary-School-Website/README.md

 # Mzamomtsha-Primary-School-Website
-Mzamomtsha primary school website as the school lacks online presence.
-The school is enrolling higher grades up to grade 12.
+Mzamomtsha primary school website.
+The school is enrolling higher grades up to grade 12 in that it lacks online presence.